freedomofpress/securedrop-docs/overview.rst

 for dealing with it, and make sure everyone is apprised of the discussion who needs to be.
-Reviewing the ticket's history allows someone to quickly obtain a full understanding of the problem, without having to resort to searching within encrypted e-mails.
+Reviewing the ticket's history allows someone to quickly obtain a full understanding of the problem, without having to resort to searching within encrypted emails.
 We can collect all of the information relevant to your organization's deployment in one place, and it's more efficient and less confusing for us when we're dealing with multiple conversations simultaneously across several